KEYNOTE SPEAKERS

 Fr Marius O'Reilly

-Fr Marius O’Reilly is a priest of the Diocese of Ardagh and Clonmacnoise in Ireland.
-In addition to his parish ministry, he has been actively involved in youth outreach and evangelisation initiatives aimed at helping young people encounter Christ.
-Fr Marius often speaks about the importance of prayer, Eucharistic devotion, and the role of Mary in leading believers closer to her Son.
-He has participated in national and international Catholic gatherings and regularly promotes the Rosary and Eucharistic adoration as essential sources of strength in Christian life.
+Fr Marius O’Reilly is a priest of the Diocese of Cork and Ross in Ireland.
+In addition to his parish ministry, Fr Marius is actively involved in youth outreach and evangelisation initiatives to help young people encounter Christ.
+He is a passionate advocate of praying the Rosary and for the intercession of Our Lady in bringing people closer to her Son.
+Fr Marius also speaks publicly of the importance of the First Saturdays devotion.
 His ministry focuses on encouraging faith to be lived authentically in modern society.

 Christine O'Hara